Winterizing The Perennial Garden

 Don't Forget To Water!

 Water is very important.
 Once temperatures cool off in the fall it is natural to assume that your perennials don't need water.
-This may or may not be the case and depends on the type of plant and rainfall amounts.
-True, cooler temps mean the plants do not transpire as heavily as they did during the heat of the summer, but they continue to need soil moisture until a hard freeze kills off the top foliage of the plant.
-If it's not raining 1 to 2 inches of water perennials that still have live foliage will require some supplemental irrigation.
-The best way to check whether or not your plants need water is to touch the soil around the root zone at the soil surface and a few inches down.
-If it feels moist, do not water.
-If it feels dry, water enough to soak the entire root mass.
-Like a good rain, a good soaking will usually last a week or two in fall, depending on the temperatures.
+This may or may not be the case and depends on the type of plant, rainfall amounts, and whether or not the a plant has gone completely dormant.
+True, cooler temps mean the plants do not transpire as heavily as they did during the heat of the summer, but they continue to need water until a hard freeze totally kills off the top foliage of the plant.

 Pruning & Deadheading